 Stranger, I am Philitas.
 The lying word and nights’ evening cares destroyed me.

-You could say that this Coan lover of paradox had become his own koan — “a paradoxical anecdote or a riddle that has no solution; used in Zen Buddhism to show the inadequacy of logical reasoning,” says OneLook.
-Whatever the questionable value of that pun (and I might as well throw the Coen brothers into the mix, for extra extra punishment), we have added a small morsel of information to our paltry knowledge of St. George Stock, who I wrote about recently (Who was St. George William Joseph Stock?) and who we’re still looking for among the shadows of history.
+You could say that Philitas of Cos, this Coan lover of paradox, had become his own koan — “a paradoxical anecdote or a riddle that has no solution.
+It’s used in Zen Buddhism to show the inadequacy of logical reasoning,” says OneLook.
+Whatever the questionable value of that pun (and I might as well throw the Coen brothers into the mix, for extra extra punishment), we have added a small morsel of information to our paltry knowledge of St. George Stock, who we’ve written about before — Who was St. George William Joseph Stock? — and who we’re still looking for among the shadows of history.